 A higher prevalence of Alzheimer's and dementia among blacks/African Americans and Hispanics/Latinos can also mean a higher likelihood of living in long-term care facilities, resulting in greater exposure to COVID-19.
 Across the country these facilities, their staff, and their residents are experiencing a crisis due to a lack of transparency, an inability to access the necessary testing, inaccurate reporting, and more.
 The Alzheimer's Association and AIM have released policy recommendations, Improving the State and Federal Response to COVID-19 in Long-Term Care Settings, to increase testing, reporting, surge activation, and provide urgent support, like access to personal protective equipment (PPE).
-It is important that data on race and ethnicity are also included in the required reporting, and targeted support for a potential second wave of COVID-19.
+It is important that data on race and ethnicity are also included in the required reporting, and that data is made publicly available.
+This will be especially important in ensuring preparedness and targeted support for a potential second wave of COVID-19.